10 JULY 2014, Vol.1, No.61 > PART

 (a) “Assessment” means the fee, including interest, paid by an owner of real property located within a resort area district to pay for the cost of a project or projects constructed upon or benefiting or protecting such property and administrative expenses thereto, which fee is in addition to all taxes and other fees levied on the property.

-(b) “Assessment bonds” means special obligation bonds or notes issued by a resort area district which are
+(b) “Assessment bonds” means special obligation bonds or notes issued by a resort area district which are payable from the proceeds of assessments.

 (c) “Board” means a resort area board created pursuant to this article.